Knowing how to find cheap flights to Borneo is mostly a matter of choosing the correct airport.

 - Borneo Jazz Festival

-Fly into Kota Kinabalu (BKI) if you want
+Fly into Kota Kinabalu (BKI) If You Want to Visit

 - A bigger city with shopping and infrastructure

 - Islands of the Tunku Abdul Rahman Marine Park